UKHO/devops-pipelinetemplates/trivy/README.md

 ## Ignore checks https://avd.aquasec.com/misconfig/azure/ [ID AVD-AZU-0051]

 There may be occasions when you wish to exclude certain checks, but it's not required.
 Please do not exclude checks without properly investigating the errors.
-To do this create .trivyignore file inside your terraform folder (folder being scanned) with the ID of the resourcer you want to exclude.
+To do this create .trivyignore file inside your terraform folder (folder being scanned) with the ID of the resource you want to exclude.

 ![image](https://github.com/UKHO/devops-pipelinetemplates/assets/52528924/ee92d2a9-81fc-459b-b99d-f445ecb0804c)